 - Ability to settle in Canada

-Your profile will then be scored and will be entered into a draw pool with other applicants, and if you have one of the highest CRS scores, you’ll get an Invitation to Apply (ITA) for permanent residency in Canada.
+Your profile will then be scored and entered into a draw pool with other applicants, and if your CRS score is over a predetermined number, you’ll get an Invitation to Apply (ITA) for permanent residency in Canada.

 Federal Skilled Worker Program